 What do you think?
 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or please join in the discussion on my Facebook or Twitter pages, and please feel free to share it with any or all of the social media buttons and spread the word.

 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.

-This article was written in partnership with Gujurat Tourism.
+This is a paid article written in partnership with Gujurat Tourism with products or services supplied by them.
+Full editorial integrity is maintained at all times.
 The views and opinions expressed are entirely the authors own based on personal experiences when travelling and are honest and factual without any bias.